-If we assume that $\alpha,\beta,f \in C^\infty(\R)$ are real analytic functions such that \eqref{Eq: SDE} admits a unique solution $u$ with initial condition $u_0\in\R$ on $[0,T]$, Theorem \ref{Thm: main result S-series} ensures that the semigroup of the solution admits the exotic B-series representation
+In this section we outline the problems that hinder a possible proof of convergence of the series under reasonable assumptions on the coefficients.
+First let us comment on the requirement that $\alpha,\beta,f \in C^\infty(\R)$ are real analytic.
+If this is the case and the solution to \eqref{Eq: SDE} with initial condition $u_0\in\R$ exists on $[0,T]$, then Theorem \ref{Thm: main result S-series} ensures that the semigroup of the solution admits the exotic B-series representation

-The requirement of analyticity of the coefficients, as well as the test function $f$, is crucial: in the absence of analyticity, we could perturb $\alpha,\beta$ and $f$ with smooth functions whose derivative of all orders vanish at $u_0$.
+The requirement of analyticity of the coefficients, as well as of the test function $f$, is crucial: in the absence of analyticity, we could perturb $\alpha,\beta$ and $f$ with smooth functions whose derivative of all orders vanish at $u_0$.
 This would modify the right-hand side of \eqref{Eq: convergent exact expansion expectation} while leaving the right-hand side unchanged, hence leading to an absurd.

-Unfortunately, at present we cannot claim any convergence result for the series \eqref{Eq: convergent exact expansion expectation}.
-The estimate on the remainder derived in the proof of Theorem \ref{Thm: main result S-series} only ensures the asymptotic nature of the series in time, while uniform convergence for $t\in[0,T]$ is out of reach.
-To wit, let us consider the case of bounded smooth functions $\alpha,\beta\in C^\infty(\R)$ whose derivatives are bounded at all orders.
-We put an analogous restriction on the test function $f$ and we denote by $M$ the common bound for the derivatives of $\alpha,\beta,f$.
-Then we can control the remainder $R^n_f$ at order $n$ as

-where the inequality comes from bounding all contributions in the analytic expression of $L^{n+1}f$ and counting the number of such contributions.
-Observe that, even restricting to trees with only $\alpha$-vertices, the combinatorial coefficient $\sum_{\substack{\tau\in\cT_{\alpha}^\e\\|\tau|=n+2}}CM^\e(\tau)$ would be of the order of $(n+1)!$.
-Then we can only hope for

-for a suitable function $c$ growing in $n$, entailing that the series is asymptotic as $t\to0$.
-This rather restrictive scenario unveils how the growing number of trees contributing to the $n$-th coefficient of the power series conspires with the behaviour in $n$ of the corresponding iterated time integral to prevent the series from converging for all $t\in[0,T]$.
-In Appendix \ref{Sec: applications} we study two examples in which the series converges uniformly in time.